project-gemmi/gemmi/docs/cif.rst

 .. warning::

+    Assuming that a certain value is contained in a pair, or that it is in a loop, is a common source of bugs when working with mmCIF files.
+    To get the data, instead of using the functions in this section, it is recommended to use the abstractions (introduced in the next sections) that work regardless of whether the values are in pairs or loops.

-    Assuming what is a pair and what is in loop is a common source of bugs when handling mmCIF files, so instead of these functions we recommend using abstractions introduced in the next sections.
-For example, when working with proteins one could assume that anisotropic ADP values are in a loop, but wwPDB has entries with anisotropic ADP for one atom only -- as name-value pairs.
+    For instance, when working with proteins one could assume that anisotropic ADP values are in a loop, but wwPDB also has entries with anisotropic ADP for only one atom -- as name-value pairs.
-    On the other hand, one could think that R-free is always given as name-value, but in entries from joint X-ray and neutron refinement it is in a loop.
+    Conversely, one could think that R-free is always given as a name-value pair, but in entries from the joint X-ray and neutron refinement it is in a loop.
-    Be careful.
+    Moreover, some CIF representations, such as mmJSON, do not preserve the distinction between pairs and loops at all.

 The next sections introduce function that work with both pairs and loops.